6 Reasons Getting Up Early Could Make You More Successful

 1. There are less distractions in the morning.

-These personal items, however, can help you de-stress and carve out some time for yourself.
+A typical day can get crazy, fast.
+You have family obligations, friends, your career, your expandingThese personal items, however, can help you de-stress and carve out some time for yourself.
 For most people, it's easier to carve out this personal time in the morning then it is after work.
-When the rest of the world is quiet it's easier to find the time and space for some much needed "me" time.
+When the rest of the world is quiet it's easier to find the time and space for some much

 2. Exercise gets your blood pumping.

 Exercise has so many health and emotional benefits, yet it can sometimes seem impossible to squeeze into your day.
 If you start the morning out with some yoga, a run, or even a brisk walk, you'll be diving into the day refreshed and ready to take on the world.
-Finding time for exercise in your day can also make you more productive, which means a morning jog might help you get in shape to climb your career ladder.
+Finding time for exercise in your day can also make you more productive, which means a morning jog might help you get in shape to climb your career ladder.3.
+Successful people are already doing it.

 Early birds know greeting the day early is the key to success, which is why morning people tend to be so successful.
 Apple CEO Tim Cook is known for sending emails at 4:30 a.m., while both Richard Branson and Vogue Editor Anna Wintour get up around 5:45 a.m., which is when Wintour plays a round of tennis.
-Successful people have limited time in their day to accomplish tasks and take personal time, which is why they get an early start.
+Successful people have limited time in their day to accomplish tasks and take personal time, which is why they get an early start.4.
+You'll be more productive.

-Early risers know to keep an eye on the future, and to never stop looking for ways to better themselves and keep their abilities sharpened.
+In 2008, Harvard biologist Christoph Randler discovered morning people were also more proactive.
+They were more likely than their night owl counterparts to agree with statements like, "I spend time identifying long-range goals for myself."Early risers know to keep an eye on the future, and to never stop looking for ways to better themselves and keep their abilities sharpened.
 A proactive attitude leads to more productivity, since you're never waiting in the wings for someone to tell you how to tackle a new challenge.

 5. You will have time for breakfast.

 Everyone says breakfast is the most important meal of the day, but how often do you really have time for a good breakfast?
 Or any breakfast at all?
 Early risers have more time in their mornings, which means fewer excuses not to eat a healthy breakfast.
-A survey from the Harvard School of Public Health recently found skipping out on breakfast may increase coronary heart disease risk, so having the time to schedule in a good breakfast is more important than you might think.
+A survey from the Harvard School of Public Health recently found skipping out on breakfast may increase coronary heart disease risk, so having the time to schedule in a good breakfast is more important than you might think.6.
+You'll be happier.

-According to a University of Toronto study, however, morning people also self-report higher levels of happiness.
+Not to knock night owls, but research has actually shown morning people tend to be both happier and healthier.
+The health component makes a certain amount of sense; as we've seen, morning people tend to make time for breakfast, themselves, and exercise.According to a University of Toronto study, however, morning people also self-report higher levels of happiness.
 Considering the well-researched link between happiness and work performance, it's not hard to see why happier early birds often find themselves flying higher than their late-rising counterparts.

 Early risers have discovered a few secrets to unlocking success while the rest of us are in bed snoozing.
 It might be time to change your sleep patterns, stop hitting snooze, and see what greeting the day earlier can do for your career.